 Informational Webinar

-SSF will offer an online session on April 2 for prospective applicants with a serious interest in the Fellowship.
+SSF will offer an online session on March 24 for prospective applicants with a serious interest in the Fellowship.
 The webinar will include a Q&A session and a chance to ask some of the current Fellows questions.
-(Note that they will offer information on their own full application process, for individuals who are nominated by their institutions.)
+(Note that they will offer information on their own full application process, for individuals who are nominated by UCSF after completing our internal process.)

 Register for the session